 She is a former Vice Chair of the City of Los Angeles Industrial Development Authority and currently serves on the Board of Directors for Larchmont Charter Schools.

-Commissioner Telles is director of the University of California, Los Angeles Neuropsychiatric Institute Spanish-speaking Clinic and is responsible for managing the operations of the model psychiatric clinic, as well as its training and research.
-She has been on the faculty of UCLA School of Medicine, Department of Psychiatry since 1986.
+Commissioner Telles is Director of the University of California, Los Angeles (UCLA) Hispanic Neuropsychiatric Center of Excellence at the Semel Institute for Neuroscience and Human Behavior, and is responsible for managing the operations of the model psychiatric clinic, as well as its training and research.
+She is a Clinical Professor at the UCLA School of Medicine, Department of Psychiatry since 1986.

 Commissioner Telles has held many governmental and public service appointments.
 She also currently serves on the White House Commission on Presidential Scholars to which she was appointed by President Barack Obama in 2010.
 In addition, she serves on the White House Fellows Regional Selection Panel, a position she held during 1998 – 2001, and more recently since 2012.
 During the Clinton Administration she was appointed to the National Advisory Council of the Substance Abuse and Mental Health Services Administration (U.S. Department of Health and Human Services).
 Previously, she served on the advisory group to the Presidential Task Force on Health Care Reform.